arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 ---

-Since cache is limited, hence when it gets full some elements of it should be removed making space of new hot items from the disk.
-This is cache eviction.

-IMage: Control Flow.

-In this article we will how MySQL's InnoDB database engine performs Cache Eviction and how this strategy solves a super critical problem in one of the most elegant ways.

 # The usual LRU Cache

 Most common way of implementing a cache is a Least Recently Used based Cache.